ToKraTheSecond/LunchMenuChecker/README.md

 # How to use

-Type of conversation (test/team) and restaurant is selected by two input parameteres during script call.
+Type of conversation (test/team) and restaurant is selected by two input arguments during script call.

 First argument is for conversation selection.